Dag Hammarskjöld: Early life and education

 Dag Hammarskjöld was born in Jönköping to the noble family Hammarskjöld (also spelled Hammarskiöld or Hammarsköld).
 He spent most of his childhood in Uppsala.
 His home there, which he considered his childhood home, was Uppsala Castle.
-He was the fourth and youngest son of Hjalmar Hammarskjöld, Prime Minister of Sweden from 1914 to 1917.
+He was the fourth and youngest son of Hjalmar Hammarskjöld, Prime Minister of Sweden from 1914 to 1917, and Agnes Hammarskjöld.

 Hammarskjöld studied first at Katedralskolan and then at Uppsala University.
-By 1930, he had obtained Licentiate of Philosophy and Master of Laws degrees.
+By January 1930, he had obtained Licentiate of Philosophy and Master of Laws degrees.
 Before he finished his law degree he had already obtained a job as Assistant Secretary of the Unemployment Committee.

 Career

-From 1930 to 1934, Hammarskjöld was Secretary of a governmental committee on unemployment.
+From 1930 to 1934, Hammarskjöld was secretary of a governmental committee on unemployment.
 During this time he wrote his economics thesis, "Konjunkturspridningen" ("The Spread of the Business Cycle"), and received a doctorate from Stockholm University.
 In 1936, he became a secretary in Sweden's central bank, the Riksbank.
 From 1941 to 1948, he served as chairman of the Riksbank's General Council.

 Hammarskjöld quickly developed a successful career as a Swedish public servant.
 He was state secretary in the Ministry of Finance (1936–1945), Swedish delegate to the Organization for European Economic Cooperation (1947–1953), cabinet secretary for the Ministry of Foreign Affairs (1949–1951), and minister without portfolio in Tage Erlander's government (1951–1953).

 He helped coordinate government plans to alleviate the economic problems of the post-World War II period and was a delegate to the Paris conference that established the Marshall Plan.
 In 1950, he became head of the Swedish delegation to UNISCAN, a forum to promote economic cooperation between the United Kingdom and the Scandinavian countries.
 Although Hammarskjöld served in a cabinet dominated by the Social Democrats, he never officially joined any political party.

 In 1951, Hammarskjöld was vice chairman of the Swedish delegation to the United Nations General Assembly in Paris.
 He became the chairman of the Swedish delegation to the General Assembly in New York in 1952.
 On 20 December 1954, he was elected to take his father's vacated seat in the Swedish Academy.